ygemici/osz/docs/fs.md

 allow to fread() and fwrite() the storage at block level, whilst referencing with a terminating '/' would allow to use opendir() and readdir(), which would return the root directory of the filesystem stored on that device.

-Examples, all pointing to the same directory, as boot device (the first bootable partition of the first bootable disk, FS0 in EFI) is mounted on the root volume at /boot:
+Examples, all pointing to the same directory, as boot partition (the first bootable partition of the first bootable disk, FS0: in EFI) is mounted on the root volume at /boot:

 ```